ezraike/Sovereign-Rollup-Greetings/README.md

 # Sovereign-Rollup-Greetings
-Today, I'm gonna show how you can create a Greetings module on Sovereign Rollup with Python, This rollups will turn greetings words with three different foreign languages(Turkish,English,French) . please make sure that you have light node installed on your server for the application to work properly
+Today, I'm gonna show how you can create a Greetings module on Sovereign Rollup with Python, This rollups will turn greetings words with three different foreign languages(Turkish,English,French) . please make sure that you have celestia node installed on your server for the application to work properly

 <h2>Firstly, we start with system updates</h2>